Adrienne Brodeur / Executive Director

 Caroline Tory / Senior Program Associate – Marketing

 Caroline Tory is the Senior Program Associate for Aspen Words, leading all marketing and communications for AW’s programs, including the website, social media, public relations, and other outreach.
-She joined AW in 2013 after working for the Aspen Institute’s development department.
-Prior to the Institute, Caroline worked for the Woodrow Wilson International Center for Scholars in Washington, DC, conducting donor research and providing database support for the development office.
+She joined AW in 2013 after a position in events, membership, and communications on the Aspen Institute’s Institutional Advancement team.
+Prior to the Institute, Caroline worked at the Woodrow Wilson Center in Washington, DC, conducting donor research and providing database support for the development department.
 Caroline graduated Summa Cum Laude from Bowdoin College where she majored in Government & Legal Studies and French while also competing for the Track and Field team.
 Following graduation, Caroline was awarded a Bowdoin French Department Fellowship in Nantes, France, where she spent nine months teaching English to French students at an engineering school.

 Marie Chan / Program Assistant